simon-mo/calcentral-api/README.md

 Here are few limitations:

 - It can be slow.
-So far I can't find a way to hack the authentication without actual let the agent to be a browser.
-Thus, all I can do is use `selenium` and `ghostjs` to authenticate.
+So far I can't find a way to hack the authentication without actual let the agent to be a browser (which has javascript support).
+Thus, all I can do is use `selenium` and `ChromeWebDriver` to authenticate.